isaaclhk/Projects/Python projects/breast cancer prediction.md

 -0.7267547221193337
 ```

-The stepwise cost reduction process from gradient descent can be visualized in this plot
+The stepwise cost reduction process of gradient descent can be visualized in this plot

 ```
 #plot cost against interations